awsdocs/amazon-eks-user-guide/doc_source/related-projects.md

 ### App Mesh Controller<a name="related-app-mesh-controller"></a>

 The App Mesh Controller for Kubernetes helps to manage App Mesh for your cluster\.
-The controller allows you to manage the service mesh using custom resources within your cluster and manages the injection of networking proxy sidecars to pods to enable the mesh\.
+With the controller, you can manage the service mesh using custom resources within your cluster\.
+The controller manages the injection of networking proxy sidecars to pods to enable the mesh\.
 + Project URL: [https://github\.com/aws/aws\-app\-mesh\-controller\-for\-k8s](https://github.com/aws/aws-app-mesh-controller-for-k8s)
 + Project documentation: [https://docs\.aws\.amazon\.com/app\-mesh/latest/userguide/mesh\-k8s\-integration\.html](https://docs.aws.amazon.com/app-mesh/latest/userguide/mesh-k8s-integration.html)
 + AWS blog: [Getting started with App Mesh and Amazon EKS](http://aws.amazon.com/blogs/containers/getting-started-with-app-mesh-and-eks/)